inet-framework/inet-tutorials/wireless/doc/step8.md

 which part of the signal is being transmitted (if any).

-`StateBasedEpEnergyConsumer` expects the consumption in various states to be specified in watts in parameters like `sleep&shy;PowerConsumption`, `receiverBusy&shy;PowerConsumption`, `transmitterTransmitting&shy;PreamblePowerConsumption` and so on.
+`StateBasedEpEnergyConsumer` expects the consumption in various states to be specified in watts in parameters like `sleepPowerConsumption`, `receiverBusyPowerConsumption`, `transmitterTransmittingPreamblePowerConsumption` and so on.

 ### Measuring energy consumption